Advice for staff

 Staff should be alert to any signs which could indicate that a student is being subjected to abuse.
 Signs could include:-

 - Physical marks, e.g. bruises, cuts etc

-- Things said by the student or those who know them
+- Things said or written by the student or those who know them

 - Changes in behaviour or demeanour